 '''

+NTSTATUS init_module(void)

+{

-return smb_register_vfs(SMB_VFS_INTERFACE_VERSION,"example",example_op_tuples);
+return smb_register_vfs(SMB_VFS_INTERFACE_VERSION, "example", example_op_tuples);

 }

 '''

-- 8. Check if your vfs\init() function does more then just prepare the vfs\ops structs or remember the struct smb\vfs\handle\struct.
+8. Check if your vfs_init() function does more then just prepare the vfs_ops structs or remember the struct smb_vfs_handle_struct.

-If NOT you can remove the vfs\init() f If YES decide if you want to move the - 9.
-(Only for 3.0alpha\ modules) Check if your vfs\done() function contains needed code.
+If NOT you can remove the vfs_init() function.

+If YES decide if you want to move the code to the example_connect() operation or to the init_module().
+And then remove vfs_i

+9. (Only for 3.0alpha modules) Check if your vfs_done() function contains needed code.

-If NOT you can remove the vfs\done() function.
+If NOT you can remove the vfs_done() function.

-If YES decide if you can move the code to the example\disconnect() operation. - 10.
-Check if you have any global variables left.
+If YES decide if you can move the code to the example_disconnect() operation.
+Otherwise register a SMB_EXIT_EVENT with

+10. Check if you have any global variables left.
 Decide if it wouldn't be better to have this data on a connection basis.

-If NOT leave them as they are. (e.g. this could be the variables pack all this data into a struct.
-You can use hand!
+If NOT leave them as they are. (e.g. this could be the variable for the private debug class.)